 If you want to get the specifics, there is a standard RFC 822 document for internet messaging.

-- The email address had to contain the “@” sign
+- The email address had to contain the @ sign

 - The email address had to contain at least 1 period.

 The nice thing about these two rules is I could have Excel find the invalid emails using the Filter command.
-Below you will see a screen snap of the type of entries that were on these Excel spreadsheets.
+Below you will see a screen snap of the type of entries that were in these Excel spreadsheets.
 You can also see where Excel will create hyperlinks on improper entries.

-- From the Data menu, select Filter and then AutoFilter.
-This will add a drop-down list box to each of your columns.
+- From the Data menu, click Filter.
+This will add a drop-down icon to your column header.

 - Click the down arrow control in the top right of the column containing your email addresses.

-- From the drop-down menu, select (Custom…).
+- From the drop-down menu, select Text Filters.